Sang Chul Lee: Early life

 Lee was born in 1924 to Korean immigrant parents in Siberia during the reign of Joseph Stalin.
 At the age of seven, his family moved to Japanese-occupied Manchuria, where he attended a mission high school operated by Canadian missionaries, and against the wishes of his parents - who were devout Shamans - he converted to Christianity.
 After World War II, Lee moved to South Korea.
-Lee saw Christianity as a way to cope with the brutality he had experienced in both Manchuria and Korea and was particularly enthralled with the Exodus story of Moses and the Israelites.
+Lee saw Christianity as a way to cope with the brutality he had experienced in both Manchuria and Korea and was particularly interested in the Exodus story of Moses and the Israelites.
 He received theological education in South Korea, Switzerland and Canada.

 The United Church of Canada had inherited overseas missions in Asia from their founding denominations, who established the Korean mission in 1893.
 The United Church maintained this mission after church union in 1925 and it blossomed into a vital and growing community of faith.
 This was how Lee became exposed to Christianity and he was ordained as a minister of the United Church of Canada in 1954, remaining in South Korea to serve their overseas mission there.